Error codes

 Running error code doctests

-To test the examples added in rustc_error_codes/src/error_codes
+To test the examples added in rustc_error_codes/src/error_codes, run the

 error index generator using: